mesametamaarkhan/json2csv-parser/README.md

 ## Notes
 - The tool currently expects the input JSON to have top-level arrays of objects for each table.
-- The `output/root.csv` file is generated for the root object and can usually be ignored.
+- The `output/root.csv` file is generated for the root object and can usually be ignored if there is no object name for a single table json file.
 - Only scalar fields (string, number, boolean) are included as CSV columns; nested objects/arrays are not flattened.
 - For large or deeply nested JSON, further enhancements may be needed.